odsod/language-based-security-report/report.md

 Background
 ----------

 > You want to enjoy life, don't you?
-If you get your job done quickly and your job is fun, that's good isn't it?
+If you get your job done quickly and your
+> job is fun, that's good isn't it?

 Yukihiro Matsumoto (creator of Ruby)

 Ruby is a high level general purpose language that is often described as fun and productive to program in.
 The question is: does this fun and productivity come at a price?
 No job is fun when there are security implications that will come back to haunt you.

 Ruby on Rails is as of today one of the most popular frameworks for web application development.
 As the name suggests, it is implemented in Ruby.

 In February 2013, a critical vulnerability in the Ruby on Rails parameter parsing cababilities was discovered.
-This vulnerability, which among other things enabled remote code execution, has been called "the worst security issue that the Rails platform has seen to date".
+This vulnerability, which among other things enabled remote code execution, has been called "the worst security issue that the Rails platform has seen to date".[^7]

 This report aims to investigate this vulnerability, and draw conclusions about what may have been the leading causes to its existence.

 ### The Ruby programming language

-As of today, it is the second most popular language on GitHub, and is often attributed as a language especially suited to web programming.
+As of today, Ruby is the second most popular language on GitHub, and is often attributed as a language especially suited to web programming.

 #### Arrays and hashes

 Ruby is an object oriented language, with a rich feature set and native syntactic support for the most common data structures.

     ["an", "array", "of", "strings"]

     { :a => "hash", :from => "symbols", :to => "strings" }
 {: .language-ruby}

 Hashes in Ruby are natively supported key-value mappings.
 Like in C++, it is possible to create classes that are hash-like, by defining the `[](key)` and `[]=(key, value)` methods.

 #### Symbols

 Ruby symbols are names prepended with a colon (`:`).
 They play the same role as atoms in Erlang and are often described as "light-weight strings".
 They are often used as keys in hashes.

 Symbol names can only contain spaces and other special caracters, but only if the colon is prepended to a string, as such:

     :a_symbol